app360/app360id-android-sdk/README.md

 App360ID SDK helps you build engaging social apps and get more installs

-The App360ID iOS SDK supports iOS version 6.0 and above.
+The App360ID Android SDK supports Android 6.0 and above.

 #Requirements